Republican 'unforced errors' threaten path to Senate control

 A February AP-NORC poll found that more people disapproved than approved of how Biden is handling his job, 55% to 44%, while just 29% of Americans thought the nation was on the right track.

-Democratic strategists acknowledge their party’s uphill battle in the months ahead.
+Democratic strategists acknowledge their party’s uphill odds in the months ahead.
 But on paper, at least, the current Senate landscape gives them an inherent advantage.

 “Frankly, Democrats just need to hold seats in states Biden won,” said Jessica Floyd, the president of the pro-Democratic super PAC American Bridge, which launched a $5 million paid advertising campaign late last week across four states: Arizona, Georgia, Nevada and Pennsylvania.
 “The map matters.”